dereklstinson/gpufans/README.md

 Make this a part of systemcl

 Make this or another program read the fan speeds.
-(If this is a part of systemcl.
+(If this is a part of systemd.
 I think I need to make another program.)

 Make sure config.json file can be read.
 (Might have to make a .folder in the $HOME folder for this.)